LunaSare/spring2023-data-science/lectures/week4_lectures.md

 * [Setting up git](https://swcarpentry.github.io/git-novice/02-setup/index.html)

 * [Remotes in GitHub](https://swcarpentry.github.io/git-novice/07-github/index.html)
-  - Creating a remote repository
+  - Create a remote repository
   - Connect local repository to newly created remote repository
     - use SSH and not HTTPS, the latter is more secure
   - Set up authentication to remote repositories